Macon in Bibb County, Georgia — The American South (South Atlantic)

 In 1880, the congregation started to adopt Reform Judaism practices and, with the installation of a pipe organ, joined the Union of American Hebrew Congregations.
 After moving several times, in 1902 Temple Beth Israel located to its permanent home here at the corner of Cherry and Spring.

 Temple Beth Israel is known for its magnificent columns, beautiful stained glass windows,and stained glass dome.
 The six windows over the choir loft, symbolic of the Six Days of Creation, follow a design by English artist Edward Burne-Jones.
-The Temple’s Torah scrolls are housed in the Aron Ha-Kodesh, the Holy Ark, in the sanctuary.
+The Temples Torah scrolls are housed in the Aron Ha-Kodesh, the Holy Ark, in the sanctuary.

 Erected 2020 by Temple Beth Israel Community, Jewish American Society for Historic Preservation.

 Location.
 32° 50.354′ N, 83° 38.015′ W. Marker is in Macon, Georgia, in Bibb County.
-Marker is at the intersection of Cherry Street and Spring Street (Georgia Route 19), on the right when traveling east on Cherry Street.
+It is at the intersection of Cherry Street and Spring Street (Georgia Route 19), on the right when traveling east on Cherry Street.
 Touch for map.
 Marker is at or near this postal address: 892 Cherry Street, Macon GA 31201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-P.L.
+At least 8 other markers are within walking distance of this marker: P.L.
 Hay House (about 400 feet away, measured in a direct line); Green-Poe House (about 600 feet away); Historic Home of Dr. James Mercer Green (about 600 feet away); Judge Asa Holt House (about 600 feet away); Fencing from Findlay Foundry (about 600 feet away); Professional Building (about 600 feet away); The First Baptist Church of Christ (about 600 feet away); Civil War Era Maconites of African Ancestry (about 600 feet away).
 Touch for a list and map of all markers in Macon.

 Regarding Temple Beth Israel.
 Temple Beth Israel is the oldest Jewish religious congregation in Central Georgia.